Best San Diego Beaches for Running

 3. Mission Beach to Pacific Beach

-You can either run on the paved path from North Pacific Beach to South Mission Beach or get sandy on the beach.
-The activities and attractions along the way are endless.
-From Belmont Park amusement park to boutique shops, your every craving will be satisfied.
+You can either run on the paved path from North Pacific Beach to South Mission Beach or get sandy by running directly on the beach.
+The activities and attractions along the way are endless and provide great people watching as you run.
+From the Belmont Park amusement park to boutique shops, you’ll see a lot of local scenery.

 4. Coronado Beach

 Start at the Coronado Dog Beach and make your way to the historic Hotel del Coronado.
-If you prefer to run on a paved path, there’s one right off the beach!
-Whichever you choose, you’ll have an excellent view of the beach.
+If you prefer to run on a paved path, there’s one right off the beach.
+Whichever you choose, you’ll have an excellent view of the ocean and may even get to witness the Navy Seals training if you are out there at the right time!

 5. Mission Bay